Hetachi/FrontEndTraining/requirements/00-preparation.md

 # Non-functional requirements

 * Website should work on all evergreen browsers.
+(Except IE, it is dead, deal with it.)
     * Use polyfills when feature not supported by browser.

 # Setup environment